nextauthjs/next-auth/www/docs/configuration/options.md

   // Defaults to NextAuth.js secret if not explicitly specified.
   // This is used to generate the actual signingKey and produces a warning
   // message if not defined explicitly.
+  // You can generate a secret be using `openssl rand -base64 64`
   secret: 'INp8IvdIyeMcoGAgFGoA61DdBglwwSqnXJZkgz8PSnw',
   // You can generate a signing key using `jose newkey -s 512 -t oct -a HS512`
   // This gives you direct knowledge of the key used to sign the token so you can use it